shinyquagsire23/monado/doc/ipc.md

   - The mainloop is high rate (compositor rate) and new client connections are relatively infrequent.

+The IPC service creates a pipe as well as some state variables, two mutexes, and a condition variable.

+When the JVM Service code has a new client, it calls `ipc_server_mainloop_add_fd()` to pass the FD in.
+It takes two mutexes, in
+order: `ipc_server_mainloop::client_push_mutex` and
-The IPC service creates a pipe as well as some state variables, a mutex, and a condition variable.
-When the JVM Service code has a new client, it calls `ipc_server_mainloop_add_fd()` to pass the fd in.
-It writes the FD number to the pipe, then waits on the condition variable to see either that number or the special "shutting down" sentinel value in the `last_accepted_fd` variable.
-If it sees the fd number, that indicates that the other side of the communication (the mainloop) has taken ownership of the fd and will handle closing it.
-If it sees the sentinel value, or has an error at some point, it assumes that ownership is retained and it should close the fd itself.
+`ipc_server_mainloop::accept_mutex`.
+The purpose of `ipc_server_mainloop::client_push_mutex` is to allow only one client into the client-acceptance handshake at a time, so that no acknowledgement of client accept is lost.
+Once those two mutexes are locked, `ipc_server_mainloop_add_fd()` writes the FD number to the pipe.
+Then, it waits on the condition variable (releasing `accept_mutex`) to see either that FD number or the special "shutting down" sentinel value in the `last_accepted_fd` variable.
+If it sees the FD number, that indicates that the other side of the communication (the mainloop) has taken ownership of the FD and will handle closing it.
+If it sees the sentinel value, or has an error at some point, it assumes that ownership is retained and it should close the FD itself.

 The other side of the communication works as follows: epoll is used to check if there is new data waiting on the pipe.
-If so, the lock is taken, and an fd number is read from the pipe.
-A client thread is launched for that fd, then the `last_accepted_fd` variable is updated and the condition variable signalled.
+If so, the `ipc_server_mainloop::accept_mutex` lock is taken, and an FD number is read from the pipe.
+A client thread is launched for that FD, then the `last_accepted_fd` variable is updated and the `ipc_server_mainloop::accept_cond` condition variable signalled.

+The initial plan required that the server also wait on `ipc_server_mainloop::accept_cond` for the `last_accepted_fd` to be reset back to `0` by the acknowledged client, thus preventing losing acknowledgements.
+However, it is undesirable for the clients to be able to block the compositor/server, so this wait was considered not acceptable.
+Instead, the `ipc_server_mainloop::client_push_mutex` is used so that at most one un-acknowledged client may have written to the pipe at any given time.